Our services are informal, with many opportunities to sing and participate.

 High Holy Days are a time for the spiritual work of teshuva – returning to our best selves.
 Our tone is meditative and contemplative.
 Recognizing the diversity of backgrounds and tastes, we offer two styles of services:

 Services are largely in Hebrew with traditional nusach (musical style) and the Reconstructionist machzor is used.
 Congregants participate actively in many ways, including singing along, chanting Torah and Haftarah and leading English readings.

 Essence of Rosh Hashanah Service

-For the first time, we will offer a one-hour, innovative, joyful and contemplative Jewish Renewal style Essence of Rosh Hashanah Service this year.
+For the first time in 5781/2020 we offered a one-hour, innovative, joyful and contemplative Jewish Renewal style Essence of Rosh Hashanah Service.
 In these uncertain times, we will draw on the resilience and wisdom of our ancestors and the power of communal and heartfelt prayer in order to shift our lot from harshness to healing, from difference and divide to a harmonious and sustainable future for all.

 Family-friendly services are offered on both Rosh Hashanah and Yom Kippur.

 FESTIVALS AND YIZKOR

 We hold Evening Festival services that include Yizkor.
 For festivals that fall on Shabbat, we include Yizkor in the Shabbat/Festival morning service.
 We also hold an extremely popular, festive Chanukah celebration, including dinner prepared by our Sisterhood, and a fun Purim megillah reading, complete with costumes.
 Our Yom Hashoah and Tisha B’av commemorations are solemn and moving.